The Malabar Headland Circuit Walk

 Maroubra Beach views from Malabar Headland

-From Magic Point, it’s only a short hike back to either Maroubra Beach or Arthur Byrne Reserve.
+From Magic Point, it’s just a short walk back to either Maroubra Beach or Arthur Byrne Reserve.

 We liked the Malabar Headland walk so much that we have it included in our list of best hikes in Sydney.
 Explore that list for more great hiking ideas.